toolleeo/cli-apps/README.md

 * [Gitea](https://gitea.com/) - Single binary self-hosted Git service.
 * [gitlab-cli](https://github.com/vishwanatharondekar/gitlab-cli) - Create GitLab merge requests.
 * [gitsummary](https://github.com/glenreesor/gitsummary) - A better git status taht lists stashes, file statuses, branch list, all nicely formatted with color.
-* [gitui](https://github.com/extrawurst/gitui) - GitUI provides you with the comfort of a git GUI but right in your terminal
 * [GitUI](https://github.com/extrawurst/gitui) - The comfort of a git GUI but right in your terminal, with keyboard only control, scalable UI, and features all the necessary operations of git.
 * [grv](https://github.com/rgburke/grv) - Git Repository Viewer - A terminal based interface for viewing Git repositories.
 It allows refs, commits and diffs to be viewed, searched and filtered.
 * [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal.
-* [rcz](https://github.com/Cassin01/rcz) - A tool to write a commit message based on “Conventional Commits”.
+* [rcz](https://github.com/Cassin01/rcz) - A tool to write a commit message based on �Conventional Commits�.
 * [sad](https://github.com/ms-jpq/sad) - CLI search and replace.
 Show you a nice diff of proposed changes before you commit them.
 * [semantic-git-commit-cli](https://github.com/JPeer264/node-semantic-git-commit-cli) - Ensure semantic commits messages.
 With emoji support.
 * [Soft Serve](https://github.com/charmbracelet/soft-serve) - Self-hostable Git server for the command line.
 One distinguished feature is the possibility to create new repositories with a push.